Statistical Surveys on Ukrainian Regionalism (2013, 2015 and 2017)

-Due to the specifics of sampling procedures, the majority of sociological surveys recently conducted in Ukraine were limited to a size of sample (N=1800-2000) that can only grasp regional differences at the level of pre-defined macro-regions (e.g. East, West, Center, South, Donbas etc.).
-Such approach unavoidably omits the peculiarities among oblasts included in one or another of the macro-region and stresses differences among macro-regions.
-One of the goals of “Ukrainian Regionalism” research platform is to challenge pre-existing macroregional divides.
-Therefore much larger than average survey sample (N=6000 respondents, margin of error ≈ 2%.) was designed to be representative on oblast’ level.
-Both 2013 and 2015 surveys had the country-wide sample of the population of Ukraine aged 18 and older, with representative profiles with respect to age, education and the size of population concentration (from villages to cities over one million).
-Standardised "face-to-face" interviews on paper in households based on standard questionnaire in Ukrainian in Russian were conducted.
-The surveys focused on identities, attitudes Ukraine’s foreign policy, historical memory reading preferences, attitudes to language policies, level of religious practices, civil activism, democratic values and anti-corruption attitudes.
+Due to the specifics of sampling procedures, the majority of sociological surveys recently conducted in Ukraine were limited to a size of the sample (N=1800-2000) that can only grasp regional differences at the level of predefined macro-regions (e.g. East, West, Center, South, Donbas etc.).
+Such an approach unavoidably omits the peculiarities among oblasts included in one or another of the macro-region and stresses differences among macro-regions.
+One of the goals of the “Ukrainian Regionalism” research platform is to challenge predefined macroregional divides.
+Therefore much larger than average survey sample (N=6000 respondents, margin of error ≈ 2%.) was designed to be representative of the oblast’ level.
+All three surveys had the country-wide quota sample of the population of Ukraine aged 18 and older, with representative profiles with respect to age, education and the size of population concentration (from villages to cities over one million).
+Standardized "face-to-face" interviews on paper in households based on a standard questionnaire were conducted in Ukrainian or Russian (according to respondent`s choice).

 Sociological Group “Rating” (2013)